Wednesday, June 25, 2025

 The Ascent of Awareness

 One of the great visionaries of the 20th century postulated what he called the Omega Point.
-Pierre Teilhard de Chardin (d.1955) saw the inevitable product of evolution as the Universe awakening to its Self with mankind as the vehicle realization.
+Pierre Teilhard de Chardin (d.1955) saw the inevitable product of evolution as the Universe awakening to its Self with mankind as the vehicle of realization.
 He called this awakening the "Omega Point" The Omega Point is a line drawn in the sands of time.
-On one side of the line we find sleeping humanity as an intelligent animal, and on the other side of the Omega Point we find humanity as Awake.
+On one side of the line we find sleeping humanity as an intelligent animal, and on the other side of the Omega Point we find humanity as an awakened moment it the fabric of existence.
 The child of the Earth has become the child of the Universe.

 This is happening all around us as we speak, and the work is increasingly critical, for it must be admitted that by-and-large the spectrum of humanity which thinks it runs the world is populated by unenlightened monkeys (not that there's anything wrong with that).